From 9 years old.

 On the occasion of the publication of

-Born into a Polish Jewish family, Ruben Schwarzberg studied medicine in Berlin in the 1930s.
-Saved for the first time by the ambassador of Haiti in 1938, he later arrives in Port-au-Prince, after many adventures, thanks to a decree law of naturalization which authorizes consulates to issue safe conducts to Jews.
-He becomes there a renowned doctor, and the patriarch of three generations of Haitians.
-It was only in 2010, when Haiti was hit by an earthquake and the granddaughter of her late aunt Ruth ran among rescuers from around the world, that for a whole night, installed under the veranda of her house in the heights of the capital, the old man tells her his family story.
+Born into a Polish-Jewish family, Ruben Schwarzberg studied medicine in Berlin in the 1930s.
+Saved a first time by the ambassador of Haiti in 1938, he then arrived in Port-au-Prince, after many adventures, thanks to a decree law of naturalization that authorizes consulates to issue safe conducts to Jews.
+There he became a renowned doctor, and the patriarch of three generations of Haitians.
+It wasn’t until 2010, when Haiti was hit by an earthquake and the granddaughter of her late aunt Ruth ran up to rescue workers from all over the world that, for a whole night, she sat under the veranda of her house in the heights of the capital, the old man tells her his family history.

 In the presence of the author,